danyel-ii/cubixles_/docs/00-OVERVIEW/MASTER.md

-# cubeless — Master Index
+# cubixles_ — Master Index

 Last updated: 2025-12-31

 ## Executive Overview

-This document is the single entry point for cubeless documentation.
+This document is the single entry point for cubixles_ documentation.
 It explains what each document does, where to find it, and how to use it in a workflow (spec → build → test → deploy → monitor).

 ## System Map (Docs by Purpose)